Everybody knows a simple fact: beards are cool.

-That said, the Series 3500 is nowhere near as powerful and professional as a Wahl Detailer, for example.
+That said, the Series 3500 is nowhere near as powerful and professional as a Wahl Detailer when compared with the best stubble trimmers in the market, for example.
 Then again, it’s targeted at people who don’t need a powerhouse tool anyways.

 It’s a Norelco-dominated beard world, huh?
 Or so it seems.